The PAK Lithium Project encompasses 6,976 hectares located 175 kilometers north of Red Lake in northwestern Ontario.

 UIZ: Steller High Grade Zone at Surface to kickstart the project.

-The updated 2016 resource estimate included results from exploration work on the high-grade Upper Intermediate Zone (UIZ) of the deposit.
+The updated 2018 resource estimate results from the completed Pre-Feasibility Study which included the high-grade Upper Intermediate Zone (UIZ) of the deposit.
 Results from the 2015 channel sampling conducted on UIZ included up to 28 meters grading 4.41 percent lithium oxide (Li2O).
 All channels returned consistent grades between 4.25 percent and 4.67 percent lithium oxide over widths no less than 6.2 meters.
 End-users in this lithium market segment require very low impurities (mainly iron levels) in order to maintain chemical stability, consistency, and avoid discoloration of glass, glazes, and frits.

 In late summer 2017 Frontier's spodumene was approved as it satisfied product criteria by a leading global consumer of high purity lithium concentrates by completion of an industrial trial as part of a 280 tonne bulk sample of the PAK lithium deposit.

-In Fall 2017 Frontier completed metallurgical tests producing spodumene concentrate with grades of 7.13% lithium oxide (Li2O) with a corresponding Li2O recovery of 79.4%.
-The test work was performed from a representative 500 kg master composite mineralized sample.
+In 2018 Frontier released the Prefeasibility Study that showed spodumene concentrate with grades of 7.2% lithium oxide (Li2O) with a corresponding Li2O recovery of 78.5%.
+The original test work was performed from a representative 500 kg master composite mineralized sample.
 The program also included high intensity magnetic removal of iron that resulted in concentrate iron oxide levels of 0.1% Fe2O3.
 These results confirm the suitability of the material to meet the most rigorous specifications of the lithium market.

 These results exceed chemical grade requirements for further upgrading to produce compounds for the lithium-ion battery market – a global market that is anxious to see a new, serious supplier in a favourable jurisdiction come online as a sustainable source for low-iron, high purity lithium.